lokile/LokileCrypt/README.md

 - Java 1.8+

 ## Installation
-Add the following code to to your root build.gradle at the end of repositories:
+Add the following code to your root build.gradle at the end of repositories:
 ```
   allprojects {
       repositories {